CTP insurance in Queensland

 - Motorcyclists and their passengers

-Basically, your insurer steps between you and the injured party.
-The insurer can pay compensation, reach a settlement, cover medical expenses, ambulance bills, loss of income and long-term care that might be required, as needed.
+Depending on the circumstances, CTP can pay compensation, reach a settlement, cover medical expenses, ambulance bills, loss of income and long-term care that might be required, as needed.
 If the injury is fatal, it can also cover funeral costs and financial loss.

 If you want to be properly protected, it's not enough.
 CTP insurance and the MAIC will generally not cover any kind of damage to vehicles or property.
 That's where third party property car insurance comes in.
-With this, the at fault party is indemnified for damage to other people's property.
+With this, the at fault party is protected for damage to other people's property.
 This can be anything from another car to someone's fence.